Business Ideas for Kid Entrepreneurs

 Pet owners have a tough time finding the hours in the day to get out before dark to give their pets their daily exercise.
 This is a nice business, as it can scale quickly with a few friends and some willing pet owners.
 To keep animals from getting out of control, make sure kids are equipped with a good lead, poop-scoop, plastic bag and a water bottle.
 Map out a route beforehand and let the owners have a copy.

-Set a weekly schedule and stick to it to help manage the owner’s expectations and have an one-pager contract that protects each party, should anything go wrong.
-Dog-walkers we have seen have charged in the area of R10.00 per pet per day and is suitable for kids older than the age of 10 years of age.
+Set a weekly schedule and stick to it to help manage the owner’s expectations and have a one-pager contract that protects each party, should anything go wrong.
+Dog-walkers we have seen have charged in the area of R10.00 per pet per day and are suitable for kids older than the age of 10 years of age.

 4. Home-Made Jewellery